Charlie Coldfield is an actor, writer, director and creative partner of multi-media production company Wandering Tiger.

 Other theatre work includes Minimalism for Hall for Cornwall, When Worlds Collide for York’s Riding Lights Theatre Company and Of Mice and Men for Say Two.

 On screen Charlie has featured in the Seneca productions documentary Bedlam and as a ghost tour guide in an episode of Country House Rescue.
 He has performed in a variety of short films, the most notable of these being Lovebombing for Chop Productions and as.as.in. for Sirokh Productions, which won the Ken Russell award at the Clerkenwell film festival.
-He is soon to be seen in Coco Bean Production’s new short, Doorkeep and Stalemate for Standard Issue Films.
+Recently shorts include Before I Go for filmbyscott, Coco Bean Production’s Doorkeep and Stalemate for Standard Issue Films.

 Charlie also has a wealth of experience in roleplay and presentation for a variety of companies including Cambridge University Press, Peel Patients, Actor Factor, Rocklands media and Bitpod.